OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 --key-pass=file:/MyApp/key.pwd
 ```

-We recommend that you test both the APK with and without the additional modules, so that it becomes clear whether the additonal modules introduce and/or fix security issues for the base module.
+We recommend that you test both the APK with and without the additional modules, so that it becomes clear whether the additional modules introduce and/or fix security issues for the base module.

 ##### Android Manifest